 Parking on the shoulder/road is subject to tickets.

 Approx 3/4 mi into the dirt road climb you'll come to a trail intersection which should be signed.
 You'll want to take a left to keep climbing up to Strand.
 Another 1/2 mile after this you'll come to another intersection which is also signed.
 Left will take you on the Strand Bonus trail, but you'll want to take a right to stay on the road climbing higher.

 Eventually you'll go through a cattle guard and the road will flatten and turn into singletrack where there's a meadow.
 Rest here, as the downhill fun is about to begin.
 After a wonderful downhill romp in the aspens, the trail drops between some tight aspens and over a short rocky section, makes a hard right turn and climbs a short steep hill.
-Not far after this you'll come to an intersection with the Ferris cCreek trail, take a left here.
+Not far after this you'll come to an intersection with the Canal Trail, take a left here.

 The next intersection comes not too far up the trail, stay straight here to finish off with more downhill back to the canal crossing.